Date Everything!

 Date Everything! is a sandbox dating sim developed by Sassy Chap Games and published by Team17.
 The game revolves around the player character forming relationships with anthropomorphized versions of everyday objects around their house.
-It was released on June 17, 2025, for Nintendo Switch, PlayStation 5, Xbox Series X and Series S, and Windows.
-The game received positive reviews, with praise aimed at its concept, humor, and voice acting.
+It was released on June 17, 2025, for Nintendo Switch, PlayStation 5, Windows and Xbox Series X/S. The game received positive reviews, with praise aimed at its concept, humor, and voice acting.

 Gameplay

 Date Everything takes place entirely within a single suburban home.
 In the game, the player receives a pair of "Dateviator" glasses, which allow their user to "Directly Acknowledge a Thing's Existence" — or D.A.T.E. — when pointed at something.
 This can range from everyday objects, such as a shelf, towel, or refrigerator, to more abstract things such as air and the concept of existential dread.
 When the player begins a D.A.T.E., the object will appear as an anthropomorphized version of itself, and can engage in direct conversation.
 There are 100 "dateables" in the game, and the player is able to interact with up to five per in-game day, with these interactions affecting their relationships with each dateable.
 Players can develop one of three relationship outcomes with each dateable—love, friendship, or hate—depending on dialogue choices and interactions, with the game providing different endings based on the player's relationships.
 After reaching a non-hate relationship with a dateable, and acquiring sufficient stat points, the player is given the option to "Realize" them, turning them from an abstract entity into a real human.
 "Realizing" every dateable can be seen as the overall goal of the game.